seng637-master/seng637-a4/seng637-a4.md

     2. Submit your Selenium test scripts and provide all required files for running your scripts.
 Your test scripts should not be computer dependent and must be run on your TAs computer.

-        1. Your TA will ask you to demo your scripts in lab.
+        1. The TA's will check  your Selenium test scripts in the recorded video as well.

 # 4 Evaluation Criteria